CP1404/Practicals/prac_03/README.md

 **On paper**, write a program that asks the user for a password, with error-checking to repeat if the password doesn't meet a minimum length set by a variable.
-The program should then print asterisks as long as the password.
+The program should then print asterisks as long as the word.
 Example: if the user enters "Pythonista" (10 characters), the program should print "**********".

 It's a valuable skill to be able to write code with pen and paper --